 Wire size is measured using the American Wire Gauge (AWG) system.
 This system determines wire diameter by its gauge, which runs opposite to its diameter.
 Smaller gauge wire is thinner than thicker 12-gauge wire.
 Use a conduit measuring device to determine the diameter of a single wire.
 This measurement will also let you know how many strands are in the wire bundle.
 The resulting figure is the wire’s Circular Mils (CMA) value.
 Then, compare the CMA value with the AWG value to find the appropriate breaker for your circuit.

 The American Wire Gauge is the most commonly used standard in the United States.
 Generally, the higher the gauge, the smaller the diameter.
 If you’re not sure of the wire thickness, you can also use a wire thickness measuring tool to see if it’s the right size.
-Alternatively, if you need a lower amp rating breaker, you can choose a higher-amp single-pole breaker.
+Alternatively, if you need a lower amp rating breaker, you can choose a lower-amp single-pole breaker.

 What size wire is required for a 15 amp breaker?